 - No weekend or cross-coverage responsibilities unless you are assigned to sick or jeopardy call during this rotation

 - Attend all assigned clinics

-- Complete 50-question quiz (in the orientation packet) by the review session towards the end of the month.
-This quiz is meant to be a study guide for the rotation (it won’t be graded) focusing on basic adolescent issues
+- Complete 50-question quiz (also on the website linked above) by the review session towards the end of the month.
+This quiz is meant to be a study guide for the rotation (it won’t be graded) focusing on basic adolescent issues.

 - Note that interns are often assigned to sick call while on the adolescent rotation.
-Interns must carry their pagers at all times and let Dr. Fritz know if you are activated for sick call so she can try to rearrange your schedule
+Interns must carry their pagers at all times.

 - Comer Children’s Hospital